cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 1. For every [user role][user-roles], define the common use cases for each role.
 2. For each use case, develop instructional content, including:
-    - "happy path" procedures that can be followed by anyone familiar with the product generally
+    - "Happy path" procedures that can be followed by anyone familiar with the product generally
     - examples
     - troubleshooting guides
     - for new users, tutorials

-There is instructional content in the Backstage documentaiton.
+There is already some instructional content in the Backstage documentaiton.
 In many cases, it is intermingled with conceptual and reference information.
 A common example of this is in configuration instructions.
-Many configurations are embodied in YAML or JSON files, and the documentation web page for the configuration amounts to an explanation of the contents of a particular config file.
+Many configurations are embodied in YAML files, and the documentation web page for the configuration amounts to an explanation of the contents of a particular config file.
 In such cases, the page should be rewritten as two or three distinct pages: a step-by-step explanation (not just of the file contents, but where to put it, how to load it, and so on); a configuration reference that exhaustively lists all elements that the file can contain; and if necessary an introduction explaining what the configuration controls.

 The sections below give recommendations for the most important instructional documentation improvements to Backstage for each user role.